ygsiro/windows-codecs/wincodecs/IWICFormatConverter.md

 [WICBitmapDitherTypeOrdered4x4][wbdt] can be useful in format conversions from 8-bit formats to 5- or 6-bit formats as there is no way to accurately convert color data.

 [WICBitmapDitherTypeErrorDiffusion][wbdt] selects the error diffusion algorithm and may be used with any palette.
-If an arbitrary palette is provided, WICBitmapPaletteCustom should be passed in as the *paletteTranslate*.
+If an arbitrary palette is provided, [WICBitmapPaletteCustom][wbpt] should be passed in as the *paletteTranslate*.
 Error diffusion often provides superior results compared to the ordered dithering algorithms especially when combined with the optimized palette generation functionality on the [IWICPalette][wp].

 [wp]: IWICPalette